Skip to main content

 Before modeling costs, gather three data points.
 First, your average and peak monthly unit consumption per SKU for the last 18 months.
 Second, your true total cost of ownership: include line-item costs for warehousing (typically $0.50–$1.20 per cubic foot monthly), insurance, handling, and last year’s write-off value for obsolete stock.
 Third, your current print supplier’s itemized quote showing plate charges, material costs per thousand, and any premium for short runs.
 This baseline is non-negotiable for an accurate print-on-demand vs traditional printing cost analysis.

-The Real Cost Drivers: Setup, Materials, and Storage
+The Real Cost Drivers: Setup, Materials, and Storage: Print-On-Demand Vs Traditional Printing Cost Analysis Guide

 Traditional offset’s primary cost is amortized setup.
+For print-on-demand vs traditional printing cost analysis applications, this is especially relevant.
 For a 6-color Heidelberg Speedmaster XL 106 run, plate costs alone range from $350–$600 per color.
 Add 2-4 hours of makeready at a shop rate of $180/hour.
 This fixed cost, spread over more units, creates the volume advantage.
 Digital printing, like our HP Indigo 12000, has near-zero setup; a CIP4 workflow with a JDF file processes in minutes.
 The trade-off is a higher per-unit material cost.

 In our experience, material cost variance is the hidden trap.
+For print-on-demand vs traditional printing cost analysis applications, this is especially relevant.
 A client once specified a stunning 350gsm metallic board.
 For offset, we sourced a full pallet at $2,200.
 Their digital prototype required a cut sheet from the same pallet, at a 40% premium per sheet.
-For accurate cost per unit for short runs, you must request material pricing for both full-pallet and cut-sheet scenarios from your converter.
+For accurate cost per unit for short runs, you must request material request a quote for both full-pallet and cut-sheet scenarios from your converter.

 of surveyed brand managers identified warehousing costs as the most underestimated factor in their packaging TCO.

 Our head of logistics, with 20 years in Shenzhen export packaging, notes: “Storage isn't just a square footage fee.
+For print-on-demand vs traditional printing cost analysis applications, this is especially relevant.
 For a 15,000-unit order of folding cartons, you’re tying up $8,000–$15,000 in capital that could be deployed elsewhere.
 In our 15,000 sqm facility, we see clients pay 22–30% in hidden holding costs over 12 months.”

 When Does Print-On-Demand Make Financial Sense?
 (A Breakeven Model)

 Calculate the breakeven point using a simple formula.
+For print-on-demand vs traditional printing cost analysis applications, this is especially relevant.
 This is the core of how to calculate print cost per unit for short runs.

 Let’s model a standard 200gsm C2S carton (8" x 6" x 2").